Saturday and Sunday April 28th and 29th, 10:00am to 6pm

 1:00-2:00 - LUNCH

-2:00-2:30 - “Watching Your Figures: Putting Together a Smart Budget” An overview of basic line items in a showcase budget, and a realistic look at what things actually cost.
+2:00-2:30 - “Watching Your Figures: Putting Together a Smart Budget” with Evan Bernardin.
+An overview of basic line items in a showcase budget, and a realistic look at what things actually cost.

 2:30-3:15 - "Union Codes & Contracts: Equity, SDC, DG, 802" The gospel according to Actors Equity, and how it sets the rules for readings, showcases and beyond.
 Plus realistic expectations when dealing with the directors' union, the Dramatists Guild and the musicians' union.